DogeTheBeast/College_notes/PHY 157/Stress, Strain and Young's Modulus.md

 # Young's Modulus

 The constant of propertionality used to relate Stress to Strain is called Young's modulus.
 It is denoted by ${Y}$.
-It’s a measure of how much pressure is required to produce a significant fractional change in length.
+It’s a measure of how much [[Pressure]] is required to produce a significant fractional change in length.
 ${Y = \frac{Stress}{Strain} = \frac{F/A}{\Delta L / L_o}}$
 ${\frac{F}{A} = Y \frac{\Delta L}{L_o}}$